UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Coal power generation involves burning coal to produce heat, which is then used to create electricity.

-How Does a Coal Power Plant Work?
+How Does A Coal Power Plant Work?

 Infographic showing the four steps of how a coal plant generates electricity: pulverize, burn, boil, and spin/generate.

-From the Plant to Your Plug: The Grid Connection
+From The Plant To Your Plug: The Grid Connection

 Diagram showing electricity from different sources like coal, wind, and solar combining into a shared grid before reaching a house.